telerik/winforms-docs/diagram/information-adorner.md

 Fig.1 visualizes the X and Y component of the current position of the shape when moving.
-It also visualizes the angle that the shape is rotated to and
-        the current Width and Height of the corresponding shape when resizing.
+It also visualizes the angle that the shape is rotated to and the current Width and Height of the corresponding shape when resizing.
 >caption Fig.1 Information Adorner

 ![diagram-information-adorner 001](images/diagram-information-adorner001.gif)

 ## Custom ItemInformationAdorner

 __ItemInformationAdorner__ can be customized in order to display additional elements, e.g. a button.
-To achieve it,
-          you should create a derivative of the __Telerik.WinControls.UI.Diagrams.Primitives.ItemInformationAdorner__ class and override its __CreateChildElements__ method.
+To achieve it, you should create a derivative of the __Telerik.WinControls.UI.Diagrams.Primitives.ItemInformationAdorner__ class and override its __CreateChildElements__ method.
 Here is demonstrated a sample code snippet:
-        #_[C#] Custom Information Adorner_

 {{source=..\SamplesCS\Diagram\DiagramItemsManipulation.cs region=CustomItemInformationAdorner}}
 {{source=..\SamplesVB\Diagram\DiagramItemsManipulation.vb region=CustomItemInformationAdorner}}